Cut-off fragments of coins

 Table 1: Comparison with average weights of staters of the corresponding types

-As the last column shows, the coin fragments from the Tarsos and Aspendos mints are approximately half a stater in weight, while the first fragment from the Soloi mint is three-quarters of a stater.
-These results therefore seem to confirm that the cutting of coins into smaller parts served as a substitute for the missing lower denominations.
+As the last column shows, the Tarsos fragment and the first two Aspendos fragments are approximately half a stater in weight, while the first fragment from the Soloi mint is three-quarters of a stater.
+However, the third Aspendos fragment appears to be too light to be accepted as half a stater.
+On the other hand, it may be noticed that it has been carefully cut away to make the rest of the obverse identifiable at a glance (the same observation applies to the Kelenderis fragment and the second Aspendos fragment, see Figures 1, 6 and 7).
+The deviation of the weight from the theoretical value of half of the stater could thus be due to the visual choice of the placement of the cut.
+So it cannot be ruled out that the cutting of coins into smaller parts really served as a substitute for the missing lower denominations.
 However, the analyzed set of fragments is still too small for a reliable conclusion.

 Figure 1